-Want to learn more about the job of a graphic designer?
+Interested in pursuing a career in graphic design?
 Graphic design is sometimes thought of as a single discipline, but there are actually a variety of different specializations within the field.
-While some graphic designers are generalists and may work on multiple types of projects, others specialize in a particular type of graphic design.
+While some graphic designers are generalists and may work on multiple types of projects, others specialize in more particular types of graphic design skills.

-Whether you’re a beginner who’s curious about how to become a graphic designer or want to learn more about the different skills graphic designers have, keep reading to learn the eight main types of graphic design careers to explore.
-Let’s get straight into it.
+Whether you’re a beginner who’s curious about how to become a graphic designer or a seasoned professional looking to transition into a different field, keep reading to explore the most popular career paths for graphic designers in 2022.

 - 1. Brand Identity Design